Haakon VII: Early reign

 King Haakon gained much sympathy from the Norwegian people.
 He travelled extensively through Norway.
 As king, Haakon endeavored to redefine the role of the monarchy in egalitarian Norway and to find a balance between the informal Norwegian way of life and the monarchy's need for formal representation.
-Although the Constitution of Norway vests the King with considerable executive powers, in practice nearly all major governmental decisions were made by the Government (the Council of State) in his name.
-Haakon confined himself to non-partisan roles without interfering in politics, a practice continued by his son and grandson.
+Although the Constitution of Norway vested him with considerable executive powers, he was not responsible for exercising them.
+Parliamentary rule had been established in Norway since 1884, earlier than the rest of the Continent.
+Thus, in practice nearly all major governmental decisions were made by the Government (the Council of State) acting in Haakon's name.
+Haakon confined himself to non-partisan and representative roles without interfering in politics, a practice continued by his son and grandson.
 However, his long rule gave him considerable moral authority as a symbol of the country's unity.

-The Norwegian explorer and Nobel Prize laureate Fridtjof Nansen became a friend of the Royal Family.
+At the outbreak of the First World War in 1914, the Norwegian government advocated that Norway pursue a policy of neutrality.
+The King supported the policy of neutrality by participating in the so-called meeting of the Three Kings held on 18 December 1914 in Malmö in Sweden.
+There, the three Scandinavian monarchs King Haakon, King Christian X of Denmark (Haakon's brother) and King Gustav V of Sweden (Haakon's mother's cousin) met along with their foreign ministers to discuss and emphasize the neutrality of the Nordic countries, and in a joint declaration, confirmed the three states' strict neutrality during the war.
+The meeting in 1914 was followed by another three-kings meeting in Kristiania in November 1917.

 In 1927, the Labour Party became the largest party in parliament and early the following year Norway's first Labour Party government rose to power.
 The Labour Party was considered to be "revolutionary" by many and the deputy prime minister at the time advised against appointing Christopher Hornsrud as Prime Minister.
 Haakon, however, refused to abandon parliamentary convention and asked Hornsrud to form a new government.
 In response to some of his detractors he stated, "I am also the King of the Communists" ("Jeg er også kommunistenes konge").

-Crown Prince Olav married his cousin Princess Märtha of Sweden on 21 March 1929.
-She was the daughter of Haakon's sister Ingeborg and Prince Carl, Duke of Västergötland.
-Olav and Märtha had three children: Ragnhild (1930–2012), Astrid (born 1932) and Harald (born 1937), who was to become king in 1991.
+On 21 March 1929, Crown Prince Olav married his first cousin Princess Märtha of Sweden at the Oslo Cathedral.
+Princess Märtha was the daughter of Haakon's sister Princess Ingeborg and Prince Carl, Duke of Västergötland.
+It was the first royal wedding in Norway after the dissolution of the union, and the alliance was met with great enthusiasm, also in Sweden, and it was seen as a sign that all the disharmony after the events of 1905 had now passed.
+Crown Prince Olav and Crown Princess Märtha were to have three children: Ragnhild (1930–2012), Astrid (born 1932) and Harald (born 1937), who was to become king in 1991.